SproulHimself/predicting_automotive_death_rates_by_county/README.md

 ![from datausa.io](/readme/map.png)

-This was our first crack at a building a multiple linear regression model, just to see how it's done and get some practice.
+This was our first attempt at a building a multiple linear regression model, to see how it's done and get some practice.

 ### Research: